SAP/spartacus-docs/_pages/dev/extending-checkout.md

 ### Configuring Where Guards Redirect To

 In the checkout configuration, for each step, you specify a `type` attribute and the type of data that should be set.
-A guard looks for the first step that contains the specific `type` and then redirects to this step.
+A guard looks for every step that contains the specific `type` and then redirects to this step.

 For example, `CheckoutStepsSetGuard` searches the checkout configuration for every step with a `type` containing `CheckoutStepType.deliveryAddress`, `CheckoutStepType.deliveryMode`, `CheckoutStepType.paymentDetails`, `CheckoutStepType.reviewOrder`, then reads the step route and redirects to that page.